 If you are thinking of planning a visit somewhere in the hope of experiencing one of these shows here we have a guide to the most magical water and light spectaculars around the world!

-VIVID – SYDNEY AUSTRALIA by make time to see the world
+VIVID – SYDNEY AUSTRALIA

 Vivid Sydney is easily one of the best light shows on the planet and something which sits firmly on any Australian bucket list.
 Held for around 25 days between May and June each year the city, it’s buildings, harbor and even the zoo(!) are lit up by a range of creative lighting and art installations which combine together to create the largest outdoor gallery in the world.